afourmy/pyTSP/README.md

 pyTSP implements a genetic algorithm with the following properties:
 - 3 mutation methods: random swap, insertion or displacement.
-- 3 crossover methods: order, maximally preservation, or partially mapped.
+- 3 crossover methods: order, maximally preservative, or partially mapped.
 - Selection: at each generation, 30 individuals are chosen randomly, and the 10 best are kept for the next generation.
 - Mutation and crossover rates default to 50%.
 They can be modified with sliders.